-Binary functions were introduced in \cite{farr93} as a generalisation of cocircuit spaces of binary matroids.
+Binary functions were introduced by \cite{farr1993} as a generalisation of cocircuit spaces of binary matroids.
 A rank transform assigns a (not necessarily matroid) rank function to any binary function.
 When $f$ is the indicator function of a binary vector space, then the rank transform on $f$ gives the rank function of the associated binary matroid.
-Aspects of the theory of binary matroids have been extended to binary functions, including deletion, contraction, duality and Tutte-Whitney polynomials \cite{farr93,farr04,farr07}.
+Aspects of the theory of binary matroids have been extended to binary functions, including deletion, contraction, duality and Tutte-Whitney polynomials by \cite{farr1993,farr2004,farr2007,farr2007a}.

 Many important results in graph and matroid theory are characterisations of classes closed under deletion and contraction by a set of \emph{excluded minors}.
-In graph theory, results range from Wagner's characterisation \cite{wagner37} of planar graphs to the theorem of Robertson and Seymour \cite{robertson04} that any minor-closed class of graphs can be characterised by a finite set of excluded minors.
+In graph theory, results range from the characterisation of planar graphs by \cite{wagner1937} to the theorem of \cite{robertson2004} that any minor-closed class of graphs can be characterised by a finite set of excluded minors.